Yeshayahu Leibowitz

 Yeshayahu Leibowitz (ישעיהו ליבוביץ; 29 January 1903 – 18 August 1994) was an Israeli Orthodox Jewish public intellectual and polymath.
-He was a professor of biochemistry, organic chemistry, and neurophysiology at the Hebrew University of Jerusalem, as well as a prolific writer on Jewish thought and western philosophy.
-He was known for his outspoken views on ethics, religion, and politics.
-Leibowitz cautioned that the state of Israel and Zionism had become more sacred than Jewish humanist values and controversially went on to describe Israeli conduct in the occupied Palestinian territories as "Judeo-Nazi" in nature while warning of the dehumanizing effect of the occupation on the victims and the oppressors.
+He was a professor of biochemistry, organic chemistry, and neurophysiology at the Hebrew University of Jerusalem, and an editor of Encyclopaedia Hebraica, comprehensive encyclopedia in the Hebrew language. he was known for his outspoken views on politics, religion and Jewish philosophy.

+Leibowitz said that the State of Israel and Zionism had become more sacred than Jewish humanist values and described Israeli conduct in the occupied Palestinian territories as "Judeo-Nazi" in nature while warning of the dehumanizing effect of the occupation on the victims and the oppressors.
+He was referred to as the "prophet of wrath" due to his frequent criticism of Zionism.

 Biography

 Yeshayahu Leibowitz was born in Riga, Russian Empire (now in Latvia) in 1903, to a religious Zionist family.
 His father was a lumber trader, and his cousin was a future chess grandmaster Aron Nimzowitsch.
 In 1919, he studied chemistry and philosophy at the University of Berlin.
 After completing his doctorate in 1924, he went on to study biochemistry and medicine, receiving an MD in 1934 from the University of Basel.

 He immigrated to Mandate Palestine in 1935, and settled in Jerusalem.
 Leibowitz was married to Greta, with whom he had six children, two of whom died at young ages.
 His son Elia was chairman of the Tel Aviv University astrophysics department, and the longest-serving director of the Wise Observatory.
 Another son, Uri, was a professor of medicine at Hadassah University Medical Center.
 His daughter, Yiska, was a district prosecutor.

+In the 1949 Knesset election, Leibowitz headed the United List of Religious Workers, which failed to win a seat.

 Leibowitz's sister, Nechama Leibowitz, was a world-famous biblical scholar.
 Leibowitz was active until his last day.
 He died in his sleep on 18 August 1994.
-Shamai Leibowitz is one of his grandchildren.
+Shamai Leibowitz and Hagit Ofran are among his grandchildren.